James Johnston Navagh: Bishop of Ogdensburg

-Navagh was named the seventh bishop of the Diocese of Ogdensburg by Piux XII on May 8, 1957.
+Navagh was named the seventh bishop of Ogdensburg by Pius XII on May 8, 1957.
 He founded Mater Dei College in Ogdensburg in 1960.

 Bishop of Paterson

-On February 12, 1963, Pope John XXIII appointed Navagh to succeed James A. McNulty as the fourth bishop of the diocese of Paterson.

-James Navagh died on October 2, 1965, from a heart attack in Rome while attending the Second Vatican Council; he was age 64.
+On February 12, 1963, Pope John XXIII appointed Navagh to succeed James A. McNulty as the fourth bishop of Paterson.James Navagh died on October 2, 1965, from a heart attack in Rome while attending the Second Vatican Council; he was age 64.